willcrichton/rust-book/src/ch10-01-syntax.md

 Now all the instances of `Point` shown are allowed!
 You can use as many generic type parameters in a definition as you want, but using more than a few makes your code hard to read.
-If you're finding you need lots of generic types in your code, it could indicate that your code needs restructuring into smaller pieces.
+If you’re finding you need lots of generic types in your code, it could indicate that your code needs restructuring into smaller pieces.